Amy J. V. Riches

 - In teaching undergraduate and graduate classes I have drawn a sense of reward in contributing more broadly to the education of the next generation of potential problem solvers and decision makers, and in doing so I thoroughly enjoy embedding independence and getting the best out of others.

 It is vitally important that science is a safe, friendly, creative / innovative, enjoyable, inclusive, and increasingly diverse environment that acts to ensure and promote equality while accessing all possible talent pools.
 To achieve pleasant and productive work places – as well as enjoyable activities that bring professionals together – the varying backgrounds, lived experiences, cultures, sense of identify, perspectives, personal work-life balances, privacy, and dignity of everyone must be respected.
 Equally so the differing aspirations / destinations for each person’s career and life successes are natural and should be celebrated.
 Equally so, we should promote the benefits that arise from true diversity.
 If we are all the same, or very similar, we have failed.
 It costs nothing to be polite.
 Such values are very important to me both professionally and personally.
-Be happy in what you do and where you are (and / or where you are heading) while working on and sharing in what you love.
+Be happy in what you do and where you are (and / or where you are heading, wherever that may be) while working on and sharing in what you love.

 I’m sorry I know so little.
 I’m sorry we all know so little.

 But that’s kind of the fun, isn’t it?